The White Lady of Mosborough Hall

 It is interesting that the Spaffords always said they did not experience any unusual happenings – for it was the Spaffords who engaged the services of the local vicar, Montague Holmes, to exorcise the Hall, accompanied by Harry Price, a renowned psychic researcher.
 This exorcism seems to have produced a more peaceable atmosphere, although the present owners have experienced minor strange incidents.
 Only within the last few months, two local women witnessed a vision which took the form of a white swirling mist on what is known as ‘The Brow’ by Mosborough Hall Farm Coincidence?
 Perhaps so!

-A wealth of quality, service and history wait for you at Mosborough Hall Hotel.
-The Hotel was lovingly restored in 1974 from a magnificent 750 year old Manor House.
+A wealth of quality, service and history waits for you at Mosborough Hall Hotel.
+The Hotel was lovingly restored in 1974 from a magnificent 750-year-old Manor House.
 No expense has been spared, with each room having been carefully restored and decorated to retain the historic ambience that is rarely enjoyed today.
-An ancient doorway leads from the friendly reception to the oak bar, with minstrel gallery and old stone mullioned windows, inviting you to relax in comfort as you take a drink, perhaps before enjoying the superb cuisine for which the restaurant has been long celebrated.
+An ancient doorway leads from the friendly reception to the oak bar, with a minstrel gallery and old stone mullioned windows, inviting you to relax in comfort as you take a drink, perhaps before enjoying the superb cuisine for which the restaurant has been long celebrated.

 The elegant restaurant serves a mix of British, Continental and Classic cuisine.
-We use only seasonal foods and ingredients which reflects the ever changing A La Carte and Table D’Hôte menus, which ensures the cooking of the food remains exciting and at its peak of freshness.
-From Honey Glazed Lamb Knuckle with Red Onion Tart Tartin, to Escabeche of Mullet and Praline Soufflé, our menu is exciting and ever changing.
-The Restaurant consistently maintains its Rosettes award-winning standard with fresh home made breads, chocolates and patisseries.
+We use only seasonal foods and ingredients which reflects the ever-changing A La Carte and Table D’Hôte menus, which ensures the cooking of the food remains exciting and at its peak of freshness.
+From Honey Glazed Lamb Knuckle with Red Onion Tart Tartin to Escabeche of Mullet and Praline Soufflé, our menu is exciting and ever-changing.
+The Restaurant consistently maintains its Rosettes award-winning standard with fresh homemade bread, chocolates and patisseries.

 47 Bedrooms: Prices range from £52 for a Single to £108 for a Family Room.
 Our rates include a full traditional English breakfast.